-- (a) In all cases, transcripts of the proceedings will be prepared by the court reporter only upon the attorney's request and judicial authorization. - (b) Unless ordered otherwise by the court, the time allowed for preparation of transcripts on appeals taken in delinquency, CINC, and FINS proceedings shall conform to the requirements Chapter 9 of Title III of the Children's Code.
-The time allowed for preparation of transcripts on appeals taken pursuant to involuntary termination of parental rights, surrenders and adoption proceedings shall conform to the requirements of Titles X, XI, and XII, respectively, of the Children's Code. - (c) Unless ordered otherwise by the court, the time allowed for preparation of transcripts on appeals taken in proceedings concerning support of family shall conform to the requirements of Title XIII of the Children's Code. - (d) Costs for the preparation of transcripts shall be fixed pursuant to a schedule adopted by the court en banc and published at the court.
+(a) In all cases, transcripts of the proceedings will be prepared by the court reporter only upon the attorney's request and judicial authorization.

+(b) Unless ordered otherwise by the court, the time allowed for preparation of transcripts on appeals taken in delinquency, CINC, and FINS proceedings shall conform to the requirements found in Chapter 9 of Title III of the Children's Code.
+The time allowed for preparation of transcripts on appeals taken pursuant to involuntary termination of parental rights, surrenders, and adoption proceedings shall conform to the requirements of Titles X, XI, and XII, respectively, of the Children's Code.

+(c) Unless ordered otherwise by the court, the time allowed for preparation of transcripts on appeals taken in proceedings concerning support of family shall conform to the requirements of Title XIII of the Children's Code.

+(d) Costs for the preparation of transcripts shall be fixed pursuant to a schedule adopted by the court en banc and published at the court.
+Adopted April 29, 2008, effective July 1, 2008.